- Insurance costs increased in 2024.

 But, what if you are in an emergency where you have no alternative but to mix different brands of oil and use it on your motorcycle?
 Can you do it?

-Well, you can do it and it will not harm your motorcycle engine immediately.
-However, this can be resorted to only in an emergency and you should replace the mixed oil with the recommended oil at the earliest opportunity.
+The simple answer is, yes, you can do it and it will not harm your motorcycle engine immediately.
+However, this should only be done occasionally or in an emergency, and you should replace the mixed oil with the recommended oil at the earliest opportunity.

 The cost of the oil is cheaper than the cost of major service to your motorcycle.
 So, why take an unnecessary risk?